 Special Monthly Compensation (SMC)

 is an additional tax-free benefit that can be paid to Veterans, their spouses, surviving spouses and parents.
-For Veterans, Special Monthly Compensation is a higher rate of compensation paid due to special circumstances such as the need of aid and attendance by another person or a specific disability, such as loss of use of one hand or leg.
-For spouses and surviving spouses, this benefit is commonly referred to as “aid and attendance” and is paid based on the need of aid and attendance by another person.
+For Veterans, Special Monthly Compensation is a higher rate of compensation paid for special circumstances such as the need for aid and attendance by another person or a specific disability, such as loss of use of one hand or leg.
+For spouses and surviving spouses, this benefit is commonly referred to as “aid and attendance” and is paid based on the need for aid and attendance by another person.

-The aid & attendance or SMC increased monthly pension amount may be added to your monthly pension amount if you or your spouse meets one of the following conditions:
+The aid & attendance or SMC increased monthly pension amount may be added to your monthly pension amount if you or your spouse meet one of the following conditions: